readthedocs/blog/ethical-advertising-works.rst

 -----------------------------

 **We have shown that an advertising business model that respects users can also sustain critical open source infrastructure.**
-We hope that we can act as an example for other projects that depend on ads, you can make money without giving away your users data.
+We hope that we can act as an example for other projects that depend on ads.
+You can make money without giving away your users data.

 Developers have the power to shift the ad industry to respect user privacy.
 We must start with our own projects,